How to get rid of flying ants: 5 ways to keep swarming pests away

 (Image credit: Future)

-You may know how to get rid of flies and how to get rid of ants but what about this hybrid pest?
+You may know how to get rid of flies and how to get rid of ants, but what about this hybrid pest?
 How do the methods of keeping flying ants out of the house differ from those of other familiar pests?

 How to get rid of flying ants and keep them out of the house

-Firstly it's worth stating that flying ants, while incredibly annoying, are not harmful and therefore the task of getting rid of them is less fraught than keeping wasps away because there's no potential sting in the tail.
-The trouble with flying ants is the sheer volume because they arrive in mass numbers, so getting rid of them can feel overwhelming.
+Firstly, it's worth stating that flying ants, while incredibly annoying, are not harmful, and therefore the task of getting rid of them is less fraught than keeping wasps away or getting rid of mosquitoes because there's no potential sting in the tail.

 "In short, ants develop wings when they are ready to fly off and find a partner, ensuring genetic diversity," Adam Juson, co-founder of commercial pest control company, Merlin Environmental.
 "Not all ants in a colony will take to the skies – only virgin queen ants and male drone ants will enjoy this aerial experience."